Big Bill (wrestler): Impact Wrestling (2021–2022)

 On April 25, 2021, at Rebellion, as W. Morrissey, he made his Impact Wrestling debut as the surprise replacement for Eric Young in Violent by Design's match against Chris Sabin, Eddie Edwards, James Storm, and Willie Mack.
 Morrissey picked up the win for his team by pinning Mack.
-At Against All Odds, Morrissey would defeat Rich Swann.
-At Slammiversary, Morrissey defeated Eddie Edwards.
+As a result, Morrissey began feuding with Mack, defeating him in a singles match at Under Siege and a no disqualification match on the June 10 episode of Impact!.
+As a result, Morrissey got embroiled in a feud with Mack's ally Rich Swann, whom he defeated at Against All Odds.
+Morrisey began his next rivalry with Eddie Edwards, whom he defeated in their first singles encounter at Slammiversary.
+However, Morrissey lost to Edwards in a hardcore match at Homecoming.
 At Victory Road, Morrissey and Moose defeated Edwards and Sami Callihan.
+On the September 30 episode of Impact!, Morrissey lost to Edwards in a street fight to end the rivalry.

 At Bound for Glory, Morrissey competed in the Call Your Shot Gauntlet match which was won by Moose.
-At Turning Point, Morrissey defeated Matt Cardona.

-Towards the end of 2021, Morrissey became embroiled in a storyline with Impact World Champion, Moose.
-At Hard to Kill on January 8, Morrissey failed to win the title in a triple-threat match, also involving Matt Cardona, with Moose pinning Cardona to retain the title.
+Morrissey would then begin feuding with Matt Cardona, whom he defeated at Turning Point.
+Towards the end of 2021, Morrissey became embroiled in a storyline with Moose over the Impact World Championship.
+At Hard to Kill on January 8, 2022, Morrissey failed to win the title in a triple threat match, also involving Matt Cardona, with Moose pinning Cardona to retain the title.
 The following week, Scott D'Amore granted Morrissey a one-on-one title match with Moose at No Surrender on February 19.
 During the storyline, Morrissey transitioned to a babyface character.
+Morrissey failed to win the title from Moose at the event.

 At Rebellion, Morrissey and Jordynne Grace competed in an Eight-Team Elimination Challenge for the Impact World Tag Team Championship which was won by Violent By Design.

-On the June 2, 2022 episode of Impact!, Morrissey teamed with PCO in a loss to Moose and Steve Maclin.
+On the June 2 episode of Impact!, Morrissey teamed with PCO in a loss to Moose and Steve Maclin.
 This would be his last match in the company, as it was reported that Morrissey had departed Impact Wrestling.